Spotlight's Ibiza food & drink guide

 Sangria

-No trip to Ibiza would be complete without a jug of sangria in the sun.
-A heady mix of wine, spirits and fruit juice with fresh fruit it is the perfect refreshing drink to sip whilst enjoying a view of the Mediterranean or a village church.
-There are a few different varieties, red or white wine based but for total indulgence opt for the cava sangria, a fruity, fizzy holiday treat.
+No trip to Ibiza would be complete without a jug of refreshing sangria in the sun.
+A heady mix of wine, spirits, fruit juice, and fresh fruit, it is the perfect drink to sip whilst enjoying stunning views of the Mediterranean.

 Frígola

-Another island favourite, this sweet thyme-infused liquor can be recognised by its orange hue.
+Lesser known than hierbas, Frigola is another herb-infused liquor that's enjoyed by locals.
+Its amber, orange hue contains a sweet thyme-infused liquor that dominates its taste.
 Splash it over some ice and enjoy a traditional taste of Ibiza.

 Tinto de verano

-Meaning ‘red wine of summer' tinto de verano is a refreshing drink similar to sangria but without the fruit.
-A combination of red wine and a mixer called gaseosa (similar to seven up) it is served chilled with ice and is a great thirst-quencher.
+Meaning ‘red wine of summer', tinto de verano is a refreshing drink similar to sangria but without the fruit pieces.
+A combination of red wine and a mixer called gaseosa (similar to the soft drink 7 Up) is served chilled with ice and is a great way to quench the thirst on a hot summer's day.

 Zumo fresco

-Freshly squeezed juices are big on the island.
-You can find any combination of fruit and vegetables.
-Zumo verde with spinach, lime, ginger and apple is popular or a zumo naranja - orange juice - will hit the mark.
+Freshly squeezed juices are big on the island and often available even in the smallest of Spanish bars and cafés.
+You can find any combination of fruit and vegetables, but a zumo de naranja - orange juice - is often the most popular.

 Spanish dishes to tempt you